jfpatrick/pyqt-tutorial/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^
 We provide a two-tier tutorial:

- - The **Fast Tutorial**, for people that already has some PyQt5 knowledge and wants to know more about the new tools.
-   As said, it does not cover most of the details of PyQt5 itself: if you get lost, consider switching to the option below.
+ - The **Fast Tutorial**, for people that already has some PyQt5 knowledge and wants to know more about the available tools.
+It does not cover most of the details of PyQt5 itself: if you get lost, consider switching to the option below.

  - The **Complete Tutorial**, for people coming from Java or C++, or even Python programmers that simply have no